 Activities in which The Sons of the American Legion are involved include donations to charities or non-profit organizations; scholarships; volunteering for community service; providing care for, and aid to, disabled or hospitalized veterans; education of U.S. citizens about the government and veterans issues.

 "To be eligible, you must be a male descendant (includes stepsons and adopted sons) of a member of The American Legion.

-You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died in service during World War I, World War II, the Korean War, the Vietnam War, Lebanon, Grenada, Panama, or the Persian Gulf War (see specific time periods for service during these conflicts).
+You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died in service since December 7, 1941.

-You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died subsequent to his or her honorable discharge from service in World War I, World War II, the Korean War, the Vietnam War, Lebanon, Grenada, Panama, or the Persian Gulf War (the same eligibility periods apply as above)."
+You would also be eligible to join the Sons of The American Legion if you are the male descendant (stepsons and adopted sons included) of a veteran who died subsequent to his or her honorable discharge from service having served since December 7, 1941."

 You can contact a squadron in your area for a membership application.
 You will need to provide to them proof of eligibility in the form of Legion records or proof of honorable discharge for the veteran through whom you are establishing eligibility.

 There are approximately 150 squadrons in New Jersey.
 You can find squadrons listed by county with contact information in the N.J.
 Squadrons section of this website.
 If you're from, or moving to, another state, you should contact that state's Detachment to find out the necessary information.